Liquor Liability Insurance

 Real-life scenarios

 A patron leaves your restaurant intoxicated and causes a car accident.
-Their lawyer sues your business for negligent service.
+Their attorney alleges negligent alcohol service.

-A fight breaks out after a night of drinking, and an injured customer files a claim for medical costs.
+A fight breaks out after a night of drinking, and an injured customer files a claim for medical expenses.

-Your bartender accidentally serves alcohol to a minor with a fake ID, leading to fines and legal fees.
+A bartender unintentionally serves alcohol to a minor using a fake ID, resulting in fines and legal defense costs.

-Liquor liability coverage helps protect your business, your staff, and your guests—so you can focus on good service, not legal risks.
+Liquor liability coverage helps protect your business, staff, and guests—so you can focus on good service, not legal risk.